FHantke/brave-browser-wiki/Ethereum-Provider-API.md

 These are not implemented yet in Brave and they are being tracked here: https://github.com/brave/brave-browser/issues/17986

 # Suggesting an asset
-Websites can suggest an asset to be added into the user wallet via a single `WatchAssetParameters` object.[EIP-747](https://eips.ethereum.org/EIPS/eip-747)
+Websites can suggest an asset to be added into the user wallet via a single `WatchAssetParameters` object.
+Please see [EIP-747](https://eips.ethereum.org/EIPS/eip-747) for more information.
 ```ts
 interface WatchAssetParameters {
   type: string; // The asset's interface, e.g. 'ERC20'